 Academic Standing, Probation & Exclusion

 Students are expected to make reasonable progress toward a degree by maintaining a minimum GPA and completing the courses they register for each semester.
 Students who progress toward a degree and maintain a cumulative GPA of a 2.00 or higher are in Good Standing (GS) with the institution.
 Students who do not consistently make reasonable progress, as noted in the table below, may be subject to Academic Probation (AP) and/or Academic Exclusion (AE).
-Probation serves not only as a notice that the sub-par academic work has endangered their opportunity to continue at Wofford, but also as incentive to seek whatever motivation, discipline, and assistance is necessary to improve their performance.
+Probation serves two purposes: first, as a notice that sub-par academic work has endangered the student’s opportunity to continue at Wofford, and second, as an incentive to the student to seek any motivational or disciplinary assistance necessary to improve their performance.
 The purpose of academic exclusion is to give students a chance to step away from the academic environment, allowing them to significantly reevaluate their learning strategies and objectives before returning to the college.
-Students’ records are evaluated at the end of each semester and summer term) with regard to Academic Probation.
+Students’ records are evaluated at the end of each semester (and summer term) with regard to Academic Probation.
 Student’s records are evaluated at the end of each academic year (the end of the spring semester) with regard to Academic Exclusion.

 |Students with GPA hours in these ranges:||Are placed on probation if their GPAs are below this level:||Are excluded if their GPAs are below these levels:|

 |90 and over||2.00||1.90|

 Students who fail to earn a minimum cumulative GPA of 2.00, but still earn above the minimum that warrants exclusion, are placed on academic probation for the subsequent semester.
 A student on probation will remain on probation until his/her cumulative GPA improves to at least a 2.00.
 Wofford will not accept credit for any coursework undertaken at another institution during the time which the student is on academic probation.